 In addition to these changes, the color palette was shifted to appeal to a more feminine persona.
 This was in contrast to the previous strategy of seeking to attract a broader, more nebulous audience.

-On the homepage, we focused on creating a fluid user experience that would carry through the rest of the website.
+When selecting homepage elements, we focused on creating a fluid user experience that would carry through the rest of the website.

 The new design followed a single-column style, with client testimonial videos being a focal point.
 The addition of top, middle, and bottom-of-the-funnel offers aimed to attract and convert website visitors, regardless of where they stood in the funnel.